 There are some things worth considering when shopping for the best ratcheting screwdriver beyond just the style of bit storage.
 Consider the length, the grip, and other built-in features you might find with certain models.
 Keep the following points in mind while shopping so you’re sure to get the best ratcheting screwdriver for your needs.

 Types of Ratcheting Screwdrivers

-There are a handful of different styles of ratcheting screwdrivers, so you should familiarize yourself with what’s out there before you start shopping.
+There are a handful of styles of ratcheting screwdrivers, so the results of our tests and this comprehensive guide let you know what’s out there before you start shopping.
 The main difference in style is how each screwdriver stores its interchangeable bits.
 There are benefits to each style, so it’s worth giving some consideration.

 Bits in the Handle

-The benefit of storing your bits in your handle is that it’s harder to lose them.
+The benefit of storing the bits in the handle is that it’s harder to lose them.
 As long as the cap stays shut, the bits are secure, even if they pop out of their clips.
 The downside is that switching between bits stored in the handle does create some downtime.
 Also, these bits are often smaller and harder to grip.

 Bits on the Handle

 As opposed to storing your bits inside the handle, several models come with storage on the handle.
 These models have slots or holes for holding the bits right in the grip.
 They either clip into place or slide in from the bottom of the handle.